Humberd/forgottenserver-ts-scripting/README.md

-# Forgotten Server TS Scripting
+# The Forgotten Server - TypeScript Scripting environment

 ![GitHub license](https://img.shields.io/github/license/Humberd/forgottenserver-ts-scripting)

 Allows you to write scripts in Typescript instead of Lua for the Forgotten Server.
+It uses [hand-written type declarations](https://github.com/Humberd/forgottenserver-ts-declarations) to provide a type-safe environment for scripting.

 ## How to install?